Hao Hongjun: Career

 Born in December 1962, Hao joined the Chinese Communist Party (CCP) in April 1988.
 He once was a technician of Fuxin No. 2 Cable Power Plant.
 He moved to Fuxin Municipal Committee of the Communist Youth League, and eventually becoming its secretary.
-He than successively served as deputy party secretary, governor, and party secretary of Qinghemen District, deputy head and head of Fuxin Public Security Bureau, vice mayor of Yingkou and head of Yingkou Public Security Bureau, and secretary of Fushun Municipal Commission for Discipline Inspection.
+He then successively served as deputy party secretary, governor, and party secretary of Qinghemen District, deputy head and head of Fuxin Public Security Bureau, vice mayor of Yingkou and head of Yingkou Public Security Bureau, and secretary of Fushun Municipal Commission for Discipline Inspection.

 He was appointed secretary of Dalian Municipal Commission for Discipline Inspection in June 2016 and was admitted to member of the Standing Committee of the CCP Dalian Municipal Committee, the city's top authority.
 He also served as Dalian Municipal Supervision Commission since January 2018.

 He was Liaoning Provincial Commission for Discipline Inspection in December 2019, in addition to serving as deputy director of Liaoning Provincial Supervisory Commission.

 In January 2022, he was chosen as chairman of the Dalian Municipal Committee of the Chinese People's Political Consultative Conference.